htdebeer/pandocomatic/documentation/pandocomatic_templates.md

     ```

     Note.
 If both templates have overlapping or contradictory configuration,
-    this extension can be different from:
+    the above extension can be different from the one below:

     ```{.yaml}
     extends: ['overview', 'webpage']